GaloisInc/ASKE-E/src/Language/ASKEE/Gromet/docs/PrTNet.md

 related Petri nets.

-The spcificatios uses the following concepts:
+The specification uses the following concepts:

   * *junctions* are used to represent the states of the Petri Net
-  * *boxes* are used to group conceptially related entities;
+  * *boxes* are used to group conceptually related entities;
     in particular the entire model is a box containg the junctions for the state variables, and boxes for the transitions
   * *ports* are used to mark inputs or outputs of boxes;